CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.4 emergency management.md

 #### DER.4.A10 Tests and Emergency Exercises [Head of Institution] (CIA)

-An exercise plan SHOULD be prepared so that all major emergency management plans and measures are tested and practiced on a regular and case-by-case basis.
+An exercise plan SHOULD be created so that all major emergency management plans and measures are tested and practiced regularly and on an ad hoc basis.
 In emergency management, sufficient resources should be provided for the planning, design, implementation and evaluation of the tests and exercises.
 #### DER.4.A11 Review and maintenance of emergency preparedness and response (CIA) measures

 The identified measures for emergency preparedness and response SHOULD be reviewed regularly and on an ad hoc basis.
 The checks SHOULD be planned so that no relevant part is left out.
 The results of the reviews SHOULD be evaluated and, where appropriate, implemented in corrective actions.
 The corrective measures SHOULD be planned and the implementation monitored.